 Jessica Brady CEDAR Trust is working closely with The Department of Health and Social Care, NHS England and The Royal College of General Practitioners.
 We had the opportunity to read and comment on initial drafts of NHS England’s Primary Care Patient Safety Strategy, published in September 2024.

 In February 2025, an e-learning training course, we part funded, for General Practice doctors was launched.
 The module entitled “Early diagnosis of cancer in young adults” explores the epidemiology of cancer in young adults, risk factors and the clinical aspects of a timely diagnosis.
 This training module has been devised and created by the Royal College of General Practitioners.
-It is freely available to GPs and other healthcare professionals registered with the RCGP’s learning platform.
+We have funded this resource to make it freely available to all GPs and other healthcare professionals registered with the RCGP's learning platform.

 As a small charity we guarantee all your donations - every penny - will be spent wisely and carefully, without incurring unnecessary administrative costs.